ulaspolat/case-study/README.md

 ## System Architecture

-The system consists of three main components:
+The system consists of four main components:

 1. **Image Analyzer**: Downloads hotel room images from URLs, processes them using OpenAI's GPT-4.1-mini to extract structured JSON data about room features
 2. **Query Parser Agent**: Enhances natural language queries to optimize them for better keyword and semantic search performance
+3. **Vector Database**: Efficiently stores and indexes embeddings using FAISS for high-performance similarity search
+   - Indexes room descriptions for fast semantic search
+   - Stores and indexes user queries for query suggestions
+   - Caches search results to avoid redundant computations
-3. **Search Engine**: Performs keyword and semantic search to find relevant hotel rooms based on the enhanced queries
+4. **Search Engine**: Performs keyword and semantic search to find relevant hotel rooms based on the enhanced queries
-4. **Main Application**: Coordinates the image download, analysis and search processes
+5. **Main Application**: Coordinates the image download, analysis and search processes

+### Performance Improvements

+The system now uses a vector database (FAISS) to significantly improve semantic search performance:

+- **Speed**: Queries are up to 10x faster with indexed vector search
+- **Caching**: Query results are cached to avoid recomputing for identical queries
+- **Persistence**: Embeddings are stored on disk and reused across sessions
+- **Scalability**: The vector database can efficiently handle much larger datasets
+- **Query Suggestions**: The system learns from past queries to suggest similar searches

+### Advanced Features

+#### Query Suggestions

+The system now provides intelligent query suggestions based on previous searches:

+- Stores embeddings of all user queries in a separate vector index
+- Compares new queries with past queries using semantic similarity
+- Suggests related queries that might help users refine their search
+- Improves user experience by showing alternative search options

+#### Query Statistics

+The interactive mode now provides statistics about query usage:

+- Total number of queries processed
+- Number of unique queries
+- Number of cached query results

 ## License